-(2) Upon filing a complaint or mandamus action with a 848 court under divisions (C)(1)(a) or (b) of this section, a person 849 allegedly aggrieved shall file with the court, in conjunction 850 with the person's complaint or petition, a written affirmation 8.51 stating that the person properly transmitted a complaint to the 852 public office or person responsible for public records, the 853 failure alleged in the complaint has not been cured or otherwise 854 resolved to the person's satisfaction, and that the complaint 855 was transmitted to the public office or person responsible for 856 public records at least three business days before the filing of 857 the suit.
-If the person fails to file an affirmation pursuant to 858 this division, the suit shall be dismissed.
-859

-(3) If a requester transmits a written request by hand 860 delivery, electronic submission, or certified mail to inspect or 861 receive copies of any public record in a manner that fairly 862 describes the public record or class of public records to the 863 public office or person responsible for the requested public 864 records, except as otherwise provided in this section, the 865 requester shall be entitled to recover the amount of statutory 866 damages set forth in this division if a court determines that 867 the public office or the person responsible for public records 868 failed to comply with an obligation in accordance with division 869 (B) of this section.
+- (2) Upon filing a complaint or mandamus action with a court under divisions (C)(1)(a) or (b) of this section, a person allegedly aggrieved shall file with the court, in conjunction with the person's complaint or petition, a written affirmation stating that the person properly transmitted a complaint to the public office or person responsible for public records, the failure alleged in the complaint has not been cured or otherwise resolved to the person's satisfaction, and that the complaint was transmitted to the public office or person responsible for public records at least three business days before the filing of the suit.
+If the person fails to file an affirmation pursuant to this division, the suit shall be dismissed. - (3) If a requester transmits a written request by hand delivery, electronic submission, or certified mail to inspect or receive copies of any public record in a manner that fairly describes the public record or class of public records to the public office or person responsible for the requested public records, except as otherwise provided in this section, the requester shall be entitled to recover the amount of statutory 866 damages set forth in this division if a court determines that 867 the public office or the person responsible for public records 868 failed to comply with an obligation in accordance with division 869 (B) of this section.
 Statutory damages are not available 870 pursuant to this section to a person committed to the custody of 871 the department of rehabilitation and correction or the United 872 States bureau of prisons, or a child committed to the department 873 of youth services as permitted in Chapter 2152. of the Revised 874 Code.
 875

 The amount of statutory damages shall be fixed at one 876 hundred dollars for each business day during which the public 877 office or person responsible for the requested public records 878 failed to comply with an obligation in accordance with division 879 (B) of this section, beginning with the day on which the 880 requester files a mandamus action to recover statutory damages, 881 up to a maximum of one thousand dollars.
 The award of statutory 882 damages shall not be construed as a penalty, but as compensation 883 for injury arising from lost use of the requested information.
 884 The existence of this injury shall be conclusively presumed.
 The 885 award of statutory damages shall be in addition to all other 886 remedies authorized by this section.
-887 action, a well-informed public office or person responsible for897the requested public records reasonably would believe that the898conduct or threatened conduct of the public office or person899responsible for the requested public records did not constitute900a failure to comply with an obligation in accordance with901division (B) of this section;902
+887 law and case law as it existed at the time of the conduct or threatened conduct of the public office or person responsible for the requested public records that allegedly constitutes a failure to comply with an obligation in accordance with division